isaacnmm/pestpolicy-hugo2XX/content/posts/august-lawn-and-garden-to-do-list/index.md

 Taller grass shades the soil, helping it retain moisture and keeping the root zone cooler.

-For most grass types, aim for 3 inches or more. * **The One
-- Third Rule: ** Continue to follow the "one
-- third rule, " never removing more than one
-- third of the blade's height in a single mow. * **Mulch Clippings: ** Leave grass clippings on the lawn.
+For most grass types, aim for 3 inches or more. * **The One-Third Rule: ** Continue to follow the "one-third rule, " never removing more than one-third of the blade's height in a single mow. * **Mulch Clippings: ** Leave grass clippings on the lawn.
 They act as a natural fertilizer, returning valuable nutrients and moisture to the soil as they decompose.

 * **Deal with Weeds: ** Weeds are opportunistic and will try to take advantage of stressed turf.

-* **Spot Treat: ** Use a targeted post
-- emergent herbicide for persistent broadleaf weeds.
-Avoid broadcast applications of herbicides in extreme heat, as they can stress your lawn. * **Pull by Hand: ** For smaller infestations, hand
-- pulling is always an option, especially after rain or watering when the soil is soft. * **Watch for Pests and Diseases: ** Heat and humidity can be breeding grounds for pests and fungal diseases.
+* **Spot Treat: ** Use a targeted post-emergent herbicide for persistent broadleaf weeds.
+Avoid broadcast applications of herbicides in extreme heat, as they can stress your lawn. * **Pull by Hand: ** For smaller infestations, hand-pulling is always an option, especially after rain or watering when the soil is soft. * **Watch for Pests and Diseases: ** Heat and humidity can be breeding grounds for pests and fungal diseases.

 * **Inspect Regularly: ** Look for discolored patches, wilting, or signs of insect activity (e. g. , chewed blades, small moths fluttering at dusk). * **Common August Pests: ** Keep an eye out for chinch bugs, sod webworms, and grub damage. * **Fungal Issues: ** Brown patch, dollar spot, and other fungal diseases are common.
 Address them quickly with appropriate fungicides if necessary.

-* **Prepare for Fall Seeding (Cool
-- Season Lawns): ** If you have a cool
-- season lawn and plan to overseed in September, August is the time to prepare. * **Order Seed: ** Select your desired grass seed varieties. * **Assess Equipment: ** Ensure your aerator, dethatcher, and spreader are in good working order, or plan for rentals/professional services.
+* **Prepare for Fall Seeding (Cool-Season Lawns): ** If you have a cool-season lawn and plan to overseed in September, August is the time to prepare. * **Order Seed: ** Select your desired grass seed varieties. * **Assess Equipment: ** Ensure your aerator, dethatcher, and spreader are in good working order, or plan for rentals/professional services.

 * **Soil Test: ** If you haven't done one in a while, conduct a soil test now so you have results back in time for fall fertilization and amendments.